background preloader

 Neuropsychology studies the structure and function of the brain as they relate to specific psychological processes and behaviors.
 It is seen as a clinical and experimental field of psychology that aims to study, assess, understand and treat behaviors directly related to brain functioning.
 The term neuropsychology has been applied to lesion studies in humans and animals.
 It has also been applied to efforts to record electrical activity from individual cells (or groups of cells) in higher primates (including some studies of human patients).[1]
 It is scientific in its approach, making use of neuroscience, and shares an information processing view of the mind with cognitive psychology and cognitive science.
 History[edit] Imhotep[edit] The study of the brain can be linked all the way back to around 3500 B.C.
 Hippocrates[edit] The Greeks however, looked upon the brain as the seat of the soul.
 René Descartes[edit] Thomas Willis[edit] Franz Joseph Gall[edit] Jean-Baptiste Bouillaud[edit] Related: Neuroscience

-Paradox psychology Paradox psychology is a counter-intuitive approach that is primarily geared toward addressing treatment resistance.
+untitled Paradox psychology Paradox psychology is a counter-intuitive approach that is primarily geared toward addressing treatment resistance.
 The method of paradoxical interventions (pdxi) is more focused, rapid, and effective than Motivational Interviewing.
 In addressing resistance, the method seeks to influence the clients' underlying attitude and perception by providing laser beam attention on strengthening the attachment-alliance.
 This is counter-intuitive to traditional methods since change is usually directed toward various aspects of behavior, emotions, and thinking.
 However, within the pdxi process, the idea of changing behavior is secondary to the main focus on the alliance.
-Description[edit] This approach exciting as offers a new perspective regarding treatment and the process of change.
-In addition, paradox psychology 'solves the mystery' in explaining the process of paradoxical interventions.
-Master therapists[edit] Research[edit] Scientific and evidenced based[edit] However, more recently, Eliot P.
+PDXI is an approach that specifically addresses treatment of the "difficult" or resistant client, and a scientific understanding that supports a process for 'spontaneous change'.
+In addition, paradox psychology helps explain the process of paradoxical interventions.
+Scientific and evidenced based [edit]

 Neurogenesis: How To Grow New Brain Cells Adults can still grow new brain cells — neurogenesis — but what are they for?
 For a long time scientists believed that neurogenesis was impossible: adults had all the brain cells they were ever going to have.
 Now we know that’s not true.
 In fact, we continue to grow new brain cells into adulthood.
 The race is on to find out what these brain cells are for and how we can grow more of them.
 A new review of the scientific literature, published in the journal Trends in Cognitive Sciences, argues that the growth of new cells aids adaptation to the environment (Opendak & Gould, 2015).
 The authors focus on new cells growing in the hippocampus, an area of the brain linked to memory and learning.
 Maya Opendak, who co-authored the study, said: “New neurons may serve as a means to fine-tune the hippocampus to the predicted environment.In particular, seeking out rewarding experiences or avoiding stressful experiences may help each individual optimize his or her own brain.”
 Ms Opendak said: